FriendsOfAkeneo/ExcelInitBundle/README.md

 ### Getting started

-See [Resources/doc/Getting started](./doc/Getting-started.rst) for more details on how to set your catalog structure using the [init.xslx](./src/Resources/fixtures/minimal/init.xlsx) file.
+See [doc/Getting started](./doc/Getting-started.rst) for more details on how to set your catalog structure using the [init.xslx](./src/Resources/fixtures/minimal/init.xlsx) file.

-See [Resources/doc folder](./doc/Home.rst) for more details on how to set your catalog structure.
+See [doc folder](./doc/Home.rst) for more details on how to set your catalog structure.

 ### Supported file